Author guidelines

 • Displayed equations should be numbered consecutively, with the number set flush right and enclosed in parentheses, e.g.:

-• Short expressions should be run on with the text unless they will be referenced elsewhere in the text.
+• Short mathematical expressions should be run into the text unless they are referenced elsewhere in the text.

 • Non-Greek variables should be italicized.
-Vectors and matrices should be shown in bold.
+Vectors and matrices should be set in bold.

-• Use a multiplication symbol (×) or dot (·) rather than an asterisk to indicate multiplication.
+• Use a multiplication symbol (×) or dot (·), not an asterisk.

-• Theorems, lemmas, definitions, etc. are set on a separate paragraph, with one line extra space above and below.
-They are to be numbered consecutively within the contribution.
-The citation command can be used to cross-link for theorem declaration, e.g. “see Theorem 1 and Lemma 1”.
+• Theorems, lemmas, definitions, etc. should appear as separate paragraph, with one extra line of space above and below.
+They should be numbered consecutively within the contribution.

 • Proofs.
-Proofs should end with a box. □
+Proofs should conclude with box symbol (□).

-Figures and illustrations should be numbered according to their sequence in the text.
-They should be inserted at the nearest appropriate point following their first reference in the text or their position clearly marked, e.g. “[Figure 5 about here]”.
+Figures and illustrations should be numbered consecutively according to their appearance in the text.
+Insert figures at the nearest appropriate point following their first reference, or clearly indicate their intended position, e.g. “[Figure 5 about here]”.
 The format of the Yearbook allows a maximum size of 12.8 by 20.5 cm.

-• Please design more complex figures in way, that allows for clarity and readability when printing (max. two columns of graphs, for more columns of graphs consider rearranging or splitting the figure.)
+• Ensure clarity and readability in print when designing complex figures (maximum two columns of graphs, for more columns of graphs consider rearranging or splitting the figure.)

 • Supply all figures in separate graphic files.
-Please save your graphical material in vector-based graphic files (e.g. EPS files) or in high-quality resolution graphic files with a minimum resolution of 300 dpi.
-Please do not convert graphic files.
+Save or export your graphics in vector-based graphic files (e.g. EPS files) or in high-quality resolution graphic files (minimum resolution of 300 dpi).
+Do not convert graphic files.

-• MS Excel graphics including source data are also accepted.
+• MS Excel graphics including source data are accepted.

-• Different lines, bars, and other features in the graphs should be clearly distinguishable in black and white print.
+• Lines, bars, and other graphical elements must remain distinguishable in black and white printing.

-Each illustration should have a self-explanatory caption and an appropriate description of the x and y-axes.
-The caption must be placed above the figure.
-Notes and data source lists are aligned left and listed below each figure when appropriate.
+Each figure must have a self-explanatory caption and clearly labelled x and y-axes.
+Captions must be placed above the figure.
+Notes and data sources lists are aligned left and listed below the figure, where appropriate.

-Please note that it is the responsibility of the author(s) to obtain permission from the copyright holder to reproduce figures (or tables) that have been previously published elsewhere.
-Permission should be given in the figure legend, and the original source should be included in the reference list.
+Author(s) are responsible to obtain permission from the copyright holder to reproduce figures (or tables) previously published elsewhere.
+Permission statements should appear in the figure caption, and the original source must be included in the reference list.

 Figure 1 Total fertility rate (TFR) for selected countries from 1990 to latest year available.